3dvconf/3dvconf.github.io/2022/call-for-tutorials.md

 - Intended audience (introductory, intermediate, advanced) and prerequisite knowledge or skills required
 - Whether or not the organisers are willing to present the tutorial in person or prefer a virtual presentation

 The proposals will be evaluated by the tutorial chair and the conference organiser based on their technical quality, relevance and timeliness of the topic and quality of the proposal.
-For any further information please contact: **TBD**.
+For any further information please contact: **3dv22-tutorials [at] googlegroups [dot] com**.